Customer Service

 “No Problem:” The Vuvuzela Of Customer Service

 “No hassle at all.”
 That’s exactly what the younger guy on the telephone at the bank said to me once.
-I thanked him for now not being capable of answer my query.
+I thanked him for not being capable of answering my query.
 He didn’t say, “I’m sorry I wasn’t capable of being of more help,” or “I’ll be glad to take a message.”
 Instead, he slumped into the verbal scourge of the 21st-century market: when an employee serving a client says, “No trouble.”
 In addition to the sound being harmonically dissonant to a patron’s ear, “No Hassle” is also cognitively dissonant to the Universe due to its misuse inside the following carrier situations, both of which can be irrelevant and unprofessional: 1.

 Duane Simpson